-I have definitely seen this in my travels lately and must say I am very happy to see it catching on.
-Many hotels have been offering great local craft beers for a while now, but seeing them actually get into the brewing business can only be good.
+I have seen this in my travels lately and must say I am very happy to see it catching on.
+Many hotels have been offering great local craft beers for a while now, but seeing them actually get into the brewing business can only be good (for beer lovers that is).
 The more small, local brewing that gets going the more comfortable folks will get with it and just maybe try something besides Bud Light.

 Hotels use craft beers, tastings to attract business